Sisulu aides claim ANC election campaign being marred by spy games and dirty tricks

 The president and his allies have resisted calls for her to be removed as minister.

-The legal adviser in Dintwe’s offiice, advocate Jay Govender, said Plaatjie’s complaint was lodged yesterday.
+The legal adviser in Dintwe’s office, advocate Jay Govender, said Plaatjie’s complaint was lodged yesterday.

 Follow @SundayWorldZA on Twitter and @sundayworldza on Instagram, or like our Facebook Page, Sunday World, by clicking here for the latest breaking news in South Africa.
 To Subscribe to Sunday World, click here.